hadiab/Reaxy/README.md

 ```

 ### Async
-For working with side effects calls, we will use effects in the module

-Each effect will be async function and it takes dispatch as an args
+For working with side effects calls, we will use effects in the module, each effect will be async function and it takes dispatch as an args

 ```js
 const module = {